security-assignments/security-assignments.github.io/_projects/risk-assessment-mitigation-report.md

 3. Provisional security categorizations assigned to the financial management information types by [NIST Special Publication 800-60 Volume II](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-60v2r1.pdf),
 4. Determination of an overall security categorization for the financial management information system based on the provisional security categorization of the information types (from 3 above)

-The security risk categorization you present in your risk assessment will enable you to use [NIST Special Publication 800-53r4](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf) to select security controls to mitigate the vulnerabilities you identified in your penetration test report of Milestones 2 and 3 for the financial management information and information system.

-To start, consider that the Milestone 2 server was an integral part of processing the following financial management information types (e.g., the C.3.2 “Financial Management” category in Table 6 of [NIST Special Publication 800-60 Volume I](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-60v1r1.pdf)):
+To start, consider that financial management systems is an integral part of processing the following financial management information types (e.g., the C.3.2 “Financial Management” category in Table 6 of [NIST Special Publication 800-60 Volume I](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-60v1r1.pdf)):

 * Asset and Liability Management (C.3.2.1)
 * Reporting and Information (C.3.2.2)